When will I receive information about housing at H-SC?

 When will I find out my student ID or school e-mail address?

-The Office of the Dean of Academic Success will mail this information to you around the middle of June.
+The Office of the Dean of Academic Success will mail this information to you around the middle of June with your advising and course information.

 What is the College policy for married students?